£20,000 Compensation in Disability Discrimination Claim

 How We Helped

 Ms D called our Employment Law Solicitors to discuss her situation and to find out what she could do about it.
-She talked to specialist Employment Law Solicitor and Partner, Stephen Pinder.
+She talked to one of our specialist Employment Law Solicitors.

-In addition, Ms D explained to Stephen that she had also been excluded from an opportunity for promotion.
-Stephen explained that this was potentially workplace harassment.
+In addition, Ms D explained to us that she had also been excluded from an opportunity for promotion.
+We explained that this was potentially workplace harassment.

 Even though Ms D was still working for her employer, she was still eligible to make a claim for disability discrimination under the Equality Act 2010.
 By pursuing the claim before an Employment Tribunal, Ms D’s employer was put under some pressure, as they were required to answer for their actions before the Tribunal.